 Gifts given to the Exhibit Research and Development Fund help JFA design, print, construct, test, maintain, and transport its large-format campus outreach exhibits, smaller exhibits, other dialogue kiosks, and museum-quality brochures in order to draw a large number of pro-choice advocates to engage in life-changing conversations during its outreach events.
 This fund also helps JFA create smaller versions of these exhibits for preparing volunteers during training seminars.

-How JFA's Large-Format ExhibitS Help Create ConversationS
+How JFA's Exhibits and Other Dialogue Tools Help Create ConversationS

-- The exhibits draw students to talk.
+The exhibits draw students to talk.
 Sometimes, they draw a modest number of students, and at other times, the exhibits draw a crowd.
 That crowd in turn draws more interest and engages more onlookers.

-- Our staff and volunteers then engage people in conversation about the unborn child and abortion.
+Our staff and volunteers then engage people in conversation about the unborn child and abortion.
 Once the conversation has been started, the exhibits then function as a common visual library or reference point that helps staff and volunteers keep the conversation about abortion productive.

-- Some students don’t stop and talk with us at our outreach exhibits, but the exhibits still help them begin thinking about abortion differently.
+Some students don’t stop and talk with us at our outreach exhibits, but the exhibits still help them begin thinking about abortion differently.
 When a student passes by the exhibits, pictures and text related to the humanity of the unborn and the reality of abortion begin educating them about abortion and sometimes cause them to discuss it with their peers.

-- Finally, These events have many times been covered in the campus newspaper, making them visible to the majority of the student population on the campus and furthering the conversation well beyond the immediate footprint of the exhibits.
+Finally, These events have many times been covered in the campus newspaper, making them visible to the majority of the student population on the campus and furthering the conversation well beyond the immediate footprint of the exhibits.

 When the majority of students on campus are talking and thinking about abortion, pro-life students have plentiful opportunities for dialogue that changes hearts and minds about abortion.